powa-team/powa/docs/debian_remote_quickstart.rst

 As the goal of this document is to present how to set up PoWA in remote mode with multiple PostgreSQL servers monitored, here is the topology of our network :
 Servers:
-  * powa, PoWA repository and Web Server for the UI
+  * powasrv, PoWA repository and Web Server for the UI
   * pgsrv1, PostgreSQL database server #1
   * pgsrv2, PostgreSQL database server #2